ds5110/project-darylel/docs/README.md

 ## Words Matter
 A word may only be spoken once or twice during a lengthy conversation.
 Oftentimes this results in the word being disregarded.
 Words that are spoken the least during a conversation, however, may be critical to understanding the subtext or underlying tone of a conversation.
 This is even more powerful when looking at these less spoken words all together within the context of a conversation.
 This method used in this project looked at both the words that were spoken the most during a conversation and words that were spoken less often.
 The analysis of the two different methods side by side in some cases demonstrates what was stated previously -- the less spoken words can paint a very different picture of the conversation that took place.
 As an example, below is the analysis of Somerset County, which is a rural, northern county in Maine.

-[ADD THE IMAGE OF SOMERSET COUNTY SIDE BY SITE WITH TF and TF/IDF]
 ![fig1](../figs/somerset_edited.png)

-The analysis on the left of the most common words shows words that would be expected in a conversation about education.
+The analysis on the left of the most common words shows words that would be expected in a conversation about education, such as school, education, teacher, and community.
 The analysis on the right of the least common words shows the struggles that the community is experiencing and its impact on education.
 The words include: pregnant, anxiety, divorce, tension [OTHER WORDS TO HIGHLIGHT AND ADD?].